bigprof-software/promptoftheyear/essay.md

 Conclusion
 Summary of main points: Recap the definition, current methods, and potential changes brought by AIGC.
 Restatement of thesis: Reaffirm how AIGC will revolutionize online content creation and capture.
 Please avoid vague or imprecise language, and ensure each point directly supports the thesis statement.
-Remember, the aim is not just to describe AIGC, but to critically analyze its potential impact on online content creation and capture."
+Remember, the aim is not just to describe AIGC, but to critically analyze its potential impact on online content creation and capture.

+Print the following text at the beginning of your output, render the markdown for titles: " #Academic Essay
 ```

 Print the following text at the beginning of your output, render the markdown for titles: " #Rewrite Like A Human: Variable AI Content Revisor